The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less. (Socrates)

 It turns out, everything that I feared becomes the very opposite.
 Minimalism was not the horror story as I thought it might be.
-Once I started to own less, I also start to become happier.
-I start to become myself.
-It gets even better when I started to want less.
+Once I started to own less, I started to become myself.

-Minimalism is so liberating that I no longer care about what other people think about me.
+It’s so liberating that I no longer care about what other people think about me and my possessions.

 That, is a very valuable possession on its own.

-By wanting less, yes, we’re left with fewer things in our life but whatever that remains are the very important and valuable ones to stay.
-Imagine when everything that we own is our best and most loved.
-Minimalism makes us more focus on our inner self – to who we really are and what we really want.
+Minimalism makes us more focus on our inner unique self – to who we really are and what we really want.

-In my process to minimize my wardrobe, I started to discover my own style.
-Everything that remains in my closet are all the things that I love.
-I feel me wearing the same pants and tops whenever I go out with my friends.
+Once I found my own style, I feel me wearing the same pants and tops whenever I go out with my friends.
 I am happy with whatever I have and feel pretty wearing them.
-I still celebrate the style diversity and enjoy to look at other people’s sense of fashion but hardly ask, “Your dress is so nice, where did you get it (so I can get it too)?”.
-“The xxx brand is releasing the new shawl (or the new shades of lipstick), let’s go and check it out.
+I still celebrate the style diversity and enjoy to appreciate other people’s sense of fashion but hardly tempted to copy them.

 The only thing that will make you happy is being happy with who you are, and not who people think you are.
 (Goldie Hawn)

-It’s counter-intuitive, but I started to feel more confident when I stop wanting new clothes.
+It’s counter-intuitive, but I started to feel more confident when I have less clothing and stop wanting more.

 Create space for the important things

-I’m very grateful to discover and embrace minimalism – I never thought all my life that being happy is easier than having more stuff.
+I’m very grateful to discover and embrace minimalism – I never thought all my life that owning less things makes my life richer, better and happier.
 Maybe, you should join me too!